Should you use DISC for Hiring?

 • Education

-Today, we take this knowledge for granted (hopefully), but the study continues to challenge organizations to look for how a candidate fits a position rather than making judgments based on intuition (bias).
+Still, the study continues to challenge organizations to look for how a candidate fits a position rather than making judgments based on intuition.

 DISC Basic Graph

-When using DISC, we could use it to understand both their Behavior and Emotional Intelligence.
-For example, let’s imagine that we are only going to interview candidates with a D-Style, i-Style, or a combination of the two.
+When using DISC, you could use it to understand both their Behavior and Emotional Intelligence.
+For example, let’s imagine you will only interview candidates with a D-Style, i-Style, or a combination of the two.

 2. Behavior